transcom/mymove/docs/adr/0035-use-query-builder.md

 * `+` Allows us to abstract the db connector/ORM through our own interface
 * `+` Utilizes metadata already on models with little/no code generation
 * `+` Reduces the API surface and boilerplate parameter definitions
-* `-` Loses a lot of type safety with columns being strings
+* `-` Loses a lot of type safety with columns being strings.
+  OpenAPI 2 does not support objects in query params.
+  OpenAPI does, however it does not support them nested within an array.
 * `-` Uses reflection (note this is already being used by Pop to create queries)